Math 22 On-Line Course Syllabus: Spring 2014

 Office: Missouri S&T 213 Rolla Bldg

-Regular Office hours Monday through Thursday Noon - 12:50PM
+Regular Office hours Tuesday through Thursday 8:00AM - 8:50AM

 Course Prerequisite: Students are responsible for ensuring that Calc II (Math 15/21 or equivalent) is on their official Missouri S&T academic record with a grade of C or better not later than the first day of classes.
 Students will be dropped from Math 22 if they cannot officially demonstrate that they have satisfied this prerequisite.
 Note that graduate students who are taking Math 22 are not subject to this requirement.